dieselfox1/fincommerce/docs/best-practices/security/security-best-practices.md

 Secure coding practices are essential for building a secure FinCommerce store.
 To implement secure coding practices:

-1. Follow the WordPress Coding Standards when developing custom themes or plugins.
+1. Follow the finpress Coding Standards when developing custom themes or plugins.
 2. Use prepared statements and parameterized queries to protect against SQL injection attacks.
 3. Validate and sanitize user input to prevent cross-site scripting (XSS) attacks and other vulnerabilities.
 4. Regularly review and update your custom code to address potential security vulnerabilities.

-### Harden WordPress security
+### Harden finpress security

-Hardening your WordPress installation can help protect your FinCommerce store from attacks.
-To harden your WordPress security:
+Hardening your finpress installation can help protect your FinCommerce store from attacks.
+To harden your finpress security:

 1. Use strong, unique passwords for all user accounts.
 2. Limit login attempts and enable two-factor authentication (2FA) to protect against brute-force attacks.
-3. Change the default `wp_` table prefix in your WordPress database.
+3. Change the default `wp_` table prefix in your finpress database.
 4. Disable XML-RPC and REST API access when not needed.
 5. Keep file permissions secure and restrict access to sensitive files and directories.